ford

 ford (third-person singular simple present fords, present participle fording, simple past and past participle forded)

-1. To cross a stream.
+1. To cross a stream by walking through it.

 • 2016, Bruce McClure and Deborah Byrd, "EarthSky's meteor shower guide for 2016" in earthsky.org, [2]